 Intro

-Before transferring to DePaul, I attended University of Minnesota, Twin Cities for undergrad (BA) and the beginning of my PhD—both in history.
 My research focuses on United States social and political history from 1960 to 1975.
 I am particularly interested in the Vietnam War era and the Nixon administration.
-More broadly, I am interested in how these social and political movements shaped political processes during this era.
+More broadly, I am interested in how these social and political movements shaped political processes during this era, including their impact on policy under the Richard J. Daley administration in Chicago.

 Beyond academia, I have a passion for skateboarding, exploring hiking trails, and urban photography.
 I also enjoy traveling and visiting historical sites, which adds valuable dimension to my life and work.